+Alignment/Compliance

 Alignment with Guiding Dare to Discover and Dare to Deliver Documents Compliance with Legislation, 1.
-Post-Secondary Learning Act (PSLA), Sections 61(1) and Policy and/or Procedure 61(2)(a): Relevant to the Proposal (please guote legislation and include identifying section "61(1) The board of a public post-secondary institution shall set the numbers) tuition fees to be paid by students of the public post-secondary institution.

-Iter M N 10. ( 0

-- all 61(2)The tuition fees under subsection (1) for public post-secondary institutions other than Banff Centre - (a) must be set in accordance with the regulations[.] [...]"

-2. PSLA Section 26(1)(o) states:

-"Powers of general faculties council

-- 26(1) Subject to the authority of the board, a general faculties council is responsible for the academic affairs of the university and, without restricting the generality of the foregoing, has the authority to - (o) make recommendations to the board with respect to [...] the budget, [...]."

-On the line-by-line budget, including consideration of matters related to tuition, GFC has delegated this responsibility to its senior standing committee, the GFC Academic Planning Committee (APC), as noted in the following.

-3. GFC Academic Planning Committee (APC) Terms of Reference (Mandate - Section 3.4(b)):

-"APC is responsible for making recommendations to GFC and/or to the Board of Governors concerning policy matters and action matters with respect to the following: [ . . . ]

-4. Budget Matters

-To recommend to the Board of Governors on the annual budget, excluding budgets for ancillary units. [...]. "

-4. Board Finance and Property (BFPC) Terms of Reference (Section 3(d)):

-- "3.
-Without limiting the generality of the foregoing, the Committee shall: [...] - d) review and recommend to the Board tuition and other like fees[.]"
+Post-Secondary Learning Act (PSLA), Sections 61(1) and Policy and/or Procedure 61(2)(a): Relevant to the Proposal (please quote legislation and include identifying section numbers) "61(1) The board of a public post-secondary institution shall set the tuition fees to be paid by students of the public post-secondary institution.
+61(2)The tuition fees under subsection (1) for all public post-secondary institutions other than Banff Centre (a) must be set in accordance with the regulations[.] []" 2.
+PSLA Section 26(1)(o) states: · "Powers of general faculties council 26(1) Subject to the authority of the board, a general faculties council is responsible for the academic affairs of the university and, without restricting the generality of the foregoing, has the authority to (o) make recommendations to the board with respect to [] the budget, []."
+On the line-by-line budget , including consideration of matters related to tuition, GFC has delegated this responsibility to its senior standing committee, the GFC Academic Planning Committee (APC), as noted in the following.
+3. GFC Academic Planning Committee (APC) Terms of Reference (Mandate - Section 3.4(b)): "APC is responsible for making recommendations to GFC and/or to the Board of Governors concerning policy matters and action matters with respect to the following: [] Budget Matters To recommend to the Board of Governors on the annual budget, excluding budgets for ancillary units. []. " 4.
+Board Finance and Property (BFPC) Terms of Reference (Section 3(d)): "3.
+Without limiting the generality of the foregoing, the Committee shall: [] d) review and recommend to the Board tuition and other like fees[.]"

+BOARD OF GOVERNORS

+Routing (Include meeting dates)

-Consultative Route (parties who have seen the proposal and in what capacity) President's Executive Committee (Operations) - October 30, 2014 (for endorsement); Tuition Budget Advisory Committee (for consultation) - December 17, 2014 Attachment 4 outlines the specific student consultations for each Market Modifier proposed.
+Consultative Route (parties who have seen the proposal and in what capacity) Tuition Budget Advisory Committee (for consultation) - December 17, 2014 Attachment 4 outlines the specific student consultations for each Market Modifier proposed.
 Approval Route (Governance) (including meeting dates) GFC Academic Planning Committee - January 21, 2015 (for recommendation); Board Finance and Property Committee - February 24, 2015 (for recommendation); Board of Governors - March 13, 2015 (for final approval) Final Approver Board of Governors